pgEdge/pgedge-helm/docs/usage/adding_nodes.md

     pgedge ./
 ```

-The `init-spock` job will run during the upgrade, ensuring that replication configuration is established across the new and existing nodes, and use spock subscription's `sync_data` and `sync_structure` to align the new node via logical replication.
+The `init-spock` job will run during the upgrade, ensuring that replication configuration is established across the new and existing nodes, and use Spock subscription's `sync_data` and `sync_structure` to align the new node via logical replication.

 !!! note